vyomanant-academy/.github/profile/README.md

 > To empower learners and organizations with practical skills to **Learn, Build, Deploy, and Transform** in the cloud-native world.

-We believe in transforming learners into confident engineers by helping them master real tools, real projects, and real-world workflows used by modern technology teams.
+We believe in transforming learners into confident technology professionals by helping them master real tools, real projects, and real-world workflows.

 Our goal is to create a learning culture that encourages **innovation, automation, collaboration, and continuous growth**.